biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 #### General responses

-In addition to the AWS API Gateway responses and the specific responses for each endpoint, the server __may__ respond with one of the following HTTP responses:
+In addition to the API responses and the specific responses for each endpoint, the server __may__ respond with one of the following HTTP responses:

 * `400 Bad Request` with `Status` header equal to `InvalidSchema`, if the JSON body of the request does not match the requirements of the endpoint.
 * `403 Forbidden` with `Status` header equal to `Forbidden`, if the user is not allowed to perform the requested action.